lindekaer/lindekaer.github.io/articles/tour-de-mont-blanc.md

   <p class="media__caption">The trip offered everything from camp cooking to fine dining</p>
 </div>

 Food always seems to become a pivotal point for my hikes.
 I know nothing better than eating great quantities of good food after a day of hiking 🍕.
-On the TMB you have the possibility to eat at many of the hostels.
-In case you need to buy supplies, you are often able to buy simple goods such as pasta, tomato sauce and tuna.
+On the TMB you have the possibility to eat at many of the hostels. *Think about it* - walking the TMB makes it possible to have both traditional Swiss raclette, great French wine and delicious Italian food almost at the same time.
+In case you need to buy some more down-to-earth supplies, you are often able to buy simple goods such as pasta, tomato sauce and tuna at the camp grounds.
 However, if you seek anything beyond the basics, make sure to stack up in the cities before heading into the mountains.

 <div class="media">
   <img class="media__image" data-src="camp.jpg" title="Setting up camp close to Refugio Bonatti">